reichlab/timeseriesutils/README.md

 # tsutils
-Utility functions for working with time series data
+Utility functions for working with time series data in Python